2023-24 Judge: Juanita E. Mantz • DEADLINE EXTENDED: February 29, 2024

 - Submit as a PDF but have the full manuscript available as a Word document on request.

 - Longer works of up to 500 pages may only be submitted in proposal form: excerpt, table of contents, and synopsis.

 - All manuscripts must be complete to be considered.
 Do not submit works-in-progress.

-- Any writer residing in the U.S. or its territories of Hispanic, Latino/a/x, or Chicana/o/x descent who has not previously published a book of fiction or creative nonfiction/hybrid works may enter the contest, with the exception of current colleagues and/or students, close friends, or family of the judge.
-Additionally, anyone currently serving in the Inlandia Institute in the last two years, either as an employee or on the Inlandia Institute Board of Directors, or is a close family member of the above, is not eligible.
+- Any writer residing in the U.S. or its territories of Hispanic, Latino/a/e/x, or Chicana/o/x descent may enter the contest, with the exception of current colleagues and/or students, close friends, or family of the judge.
+Additionally, anyone currently serving in the Inlandia Institute in the last two years, either as an employee or on the Inlandia Institute Board of Directors, or is a close family member, is not eligible.